Yue Fei — An Extraordinary and Heroic General Suffered of Terribly Unjust and Pathos Ending

 Finally, Yue Fei was reburied, using the ceremony of a loyal general, next to the beautiful West Lake.

 His other living kids and second wife Li Wa was also welcomed back.

-Li Wa, the love of Yue Fei’s life, they met and fell in love with each other during chaotic times.
+Li Wa, the love of Yue Fei’s life, met and fell in love with him during chaotic times.
 She accompanied Yue Fei from a common soldier to a general, to the hero of Song, then to an executed “criminal”.
 When Yue Fei was in power, he never accepted other women; when he was in trouble, Li Wa never changed her love.